strikles/strikles.github.io/README.md

 The following [collaborationists](https://en.wikipedia.org/wiki/Collaborationism) and their criminal associates participated in different ways in delivering tortuous payloads repeatedly trying to generate self-harm human degradation content for the extrajudicial circus.
 Some gave their full heart to the cause, others tried to exact their sentences in a suave and effortless fashion, and others attempted to maximize impact attempting to be as poisonous as they could, resorting to controlling my tongue with phrases combining corruption of words like "Police", "Portugal", "Catholic" and "Netherlands" revealing their true psychotic nature ;)

-Former Colégio Militar students who are/were @PSP Officers connected to the security staff of the President of the Portuguese Republic and act as 3 stooges by collaborating in Faith Trials and behaving like [The HumancentiPad who cannot read](https://www.southparkstudios.nu/episodes/j6a6zs/south-park-humancentipad-season-15-ep-1).
-So let me be very clear, **the catholic church does not condone Faith Trials, Period!**
+Former Colégio Militar students who are/were @PSP Officers connected to the security staff of the President of the Portuguese Republic

 0. [**José Ricardo Nazareth Carvalho Figueira**](https://dre.pt/home/-/dre/73841274/details/maximized)
 0. **Luis Nazareth Carvalho Figueira** (17 at Colégio Militar)
 0. [**Tito Eurico Miranda Fernandes**](https://dre.pt/home/-/dre/115800591/details/maximized) (15 at Colégio Militar)

+These guys act as 3 stooges by collaborating in Faith Trials and behaving like [The HumancentiPad who cannot read](https://www.southparkstudios.nu/episodes/j6a6zs/south-park-humancentipad-season-15-ep-1).
+So let me be very clear, **the catholic church does not condone Faith Trials** and police officers don't act like fascist criminals collaborating with cybersodomy, vibrotactile genital torture, intercourse sabotage and treating citizens like dogs incessantly delivering payloads to neck, cerebellum and occipital part of the skull to draw synthetic psychosis and feelings of self-harm to hide under the cover of prominent members of society and medical malpractice via psychiatric fraud and false therapy acting like cowards, Period!

 Other former Colégio Militar students who are/were @PSP Officers: